-Part of a Benefits and Amenities Package
+2. Workplace Benefits and Amenities

-According to Energy.gov, access to electric vehicle charging stations at workplaces doubled between 2012 and 2014, and 90% of employers reported their stations were in regular use 5 days a week.
-Five years later, industry experts and environmentalists alike have discovered the key to putting more electric vehicles (EVs) on the road is to make sure there is enough electric vehicle service equipment (EVSEs) for potential customers to feel certain they will be able to charge their EV regularly.
+According to Energy.gov, access to electric vehicle charging stations at workplaces doubled between 2012 and 2014, and 90% of employers reported that their stations were in regular use 5 days a week.
+Five years later, industry experts and environmentalists alike have discovered that the key to putting more electric vehicles (EVs) on the road is to make sure there is enough electric vehicle service equipment (EVSEs) for potential customers to feel certain they will be able to charge their EV regularly.

 The EV charging stations also send a clear message to staff and customers alike: This business working toward a greener future.